-- 2.4.1 Where children leave the School the DSL shall ensure their child protection file is transferred to any new school or college as soon as possible.
+- 2.4.1 Where children leave the School the DSL shall ensure their child protection file is transferred to any new school or college as soon as possible and within five days for an in year transfer and five days from the start of term for any other transfer.
 This will be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt will be obtained. - 2.4.2 In addition, the DSL will consider if it is appropriate to share any information with the new school or college in advance of a child leaving. - 2.4.3 On receiving a child protection file, the DSL will ensure that key staff are aware as required, including the SENCO / named person with oversight for SEN.